The Definitive Maui Vacation Condo Buyers + Owners Guide

 Getting an Accepted Offer

-This has been the hardest part during the most recent market cycle we are in here in the summer of 2021.
+This is still the hardest part, even after the real estate market surged and has since returned to a more balanced market, short term condos are still in very high demand and in very low supply.
 Getting an accepted offer on a short-term rentable condo right now is like winning Olympic gold.
 It takes preparation, talent, and the perfect performance on a purchase contract.
 There are a myriad of buyers in this current market with only a handful of sellers.
 This creates multiple offer situations as well as many broken hearts.
 Being patient and not getting too attached to one property or another will pay dividends for the foreseeable future.

 Winning an offer in a seller’s market like this will require offering at least the asking price and often requires offering over-asking or at least adding an escalation clause and a short appraisal clause.
 I won’t go into too much detail about these here, but if you contact me directly I’m happy to go over all of our purchase contract strategies to win contracts.